Alexander von Humboldt Professor of Metabolomics in Aging, Faculty of Medicine

 In the field of immunology, Prof. Frezza’s team contributed to the seminal discovery that two mitochondrial metabolites, succinate and itaconate, play critical roles in shaping macrophage biology, opening up new research in immuno-metabolism.

 Our goals: The long-term goal of the group is to understand the critical role of metabolism in cancer and other aging-associated diseases.
 The team currently focuses on understanding how metabolic transformation driven by mitochondrial dysfunction regulates the process of tissue-specific tumorigenesis.
 These findings and approaches will then be extended to other models of aging and aging-related diseases, to identify metabolic markers of disease initiation and to establish novel therapeutic strategies and diagnostic tools.
 Another goal of the group is to develop novel pipelines for multi-dimensional analysis of experimentally generated datasets.
-These analysis platforms aim to integrate signalling pathways, metabolic networks, gene regulatory interactions between biomolecules, and generate new computational approaches to model diseases.
-Finally, a major endeavour of the group is to develop new techniques to analyse cell metabolism at the single-cell level.
+These analysis platforms aim to integrate signaling pathways, metabolic networks, gene regulatory interactions between biomolecules, and generate new computational approaches to model diseases.
+Finally, a major endeavour of the group is to develop new techniques to analyze cell metabolism at the single-cell level.

 Our methods/techniques: Prof. Frezza’s laboratory uses genetically modified mouse models and a combination of cell biology, molecular biology, and biochemistry techniques to study the role of altered mitochondrial dysfunction and metabolism in human diseases.
 A primary analytical tool of the group is metabolomics, which enables the parallel quantification of hundreds of small molecule metabolites.
 The team also uses computational approaches to integrate datasets from multi-dimensional analyses, including metabolomics, proteomics, and transcriptomics, with the aim to model aging-related disorders and to generate mechanistic hypotheses that will be cross validated experimentally.

 Figure 1: Oncogenic signaling in FH-deficient cells